FOREX -Dollar surge cools, eyes on Yellen, inflation

 The dollar was down 0.2 percent at 120.82 yen,

-announcement.
-For the week it is up more than 1 percent against
+For the week it is up more than 1 percent against the yen.

 "I think there is a sense that it might be better to buy